lewdawso/hangman/README.md

 The focus here is on testing the interface provided by the "hangman" package.

+## Concurrency

+Each hangman game lives inside a goroutine.
+The only way to talk to it is by sending requests to an input channel and waiting for a response from an output channel.
+This serialises access to each game.

+Similarly, the server needs to be able to handle concurrent HTTP requests.
+You should not, for example, be able to guess a character for a game whilst a list of games is being generated - this would lead to inconsistent results.
+To deal with this, the "server" also lives inside a goroutine and is exposed only through a channel which the HTTP handlers can send their requests to.

 ## To-do

 * Integration tests (run server in container, send API requests, compare returned data to expected)